rugbyprof/4443-5373-Mobile-Apps/Assignments/A02/README.md

 - If you want to refer to "your current directory", you can use the `.` .
 - To create a directory, type: `mkdir dir_name`.

+**Also!**

+- Remember your :arrow_up: and :arrow_down: arrows!
+These will step through your previous commands.
+- Type `history` to see ALL the commands you've type EVER!

 ## Hello World

 Let's get started by creating a "Hello World" `Node.js` app.